Author's note: For those who have waited, I thank you sincerely for your patience. I'll explain everything in the closing.

 "Okay good, that rules out the Temporal Paradox Explosion theory," Sun commented in relief before getting back to his point, "But as far as you can tell, his memories haven't been altered, right?"

 Blake thought back to the mechanized knight.
 He still hadn't revealed any sort of information about any of them, despite the more extroverted teammates' attempts to get him to spill.
 She hadn't personally asked him any questions either out of safety.
 She could only speculate on what Arc remembered from the future.
-Judging from the intensity that he trained Jaune and Pyrrha with during their nightly trainings, Blake imagined that his memories were what fueled his silent and ferocious determination.
+Judging from the intensity that he trained Jaune and Pyrrha with during their nightly spars, Blake imagined that his memories were what fueled his silent and ferocious determination.
 It was still unnerving to her how Jaune, the clumsy yet polite gentleman of a goofball, could change and be contrastingly stoic, harsh and downright cold.

 "No, not that I know of..."
 Blake answered and loosened her stance, "What are you getting at, Sun?"